shadikhasan/k8s-notebook/k8s_essential_commands.md

 - **Autocomplete**: Enable `kubectl` autocomplete in your shell for faster command entry.
 - **Plugins**: Explore tools like `k9s`, `kubectx`, or `stern` for enhanced Kubernetes management.
 - **Error Handling**: If a command fails, check cluster connectivity (`kubectl cluster-info`) and permissions (`kubectl auth can-i`).
-- **Copy Efficiency**: Triple-click a code block to select the entire command, then copy and paste into your terminal.

 ---